DataDog/hiring-engineers/answers.md

 Finally, here is the link to the dashboard: https://app.datadoghq.com/dash/858307/apm-and-infrastructure?live=true&page=0&is_auto=false&from_ts=1531342584083&to_ts=1531346184083&tile_size=m

-# Conclusion
-Thank you for taking the time to review my submission.

-I learned a lot from completing this excercise.
-I had never used many of the tools that were required such as flask and vagrant, but by carefully reading the incredible Datadog documentation and googling a few things along the way I was able to successfully complete every task.

-I think the toughest part of this excercise was getting the APM setup properly, but after some resiliance, the flask server was setup with the middleware and datadog was tracing away.

 Bonus question:
 From the datadog knowledge base, "A service is a set of processes that do the same job."
 Some examples include webapp, admin, and query.
 Also from the knowledge base, "A Resource is a particular action for a service."
 Some examples include, for a web application a URL like "/etc/datadog" or some SQL query like "SELECT * FROM table1234"